collective/collective.exportimport/README.rst

         # Default values for some fields
         DEFAULTS = {'which_price': 'normal'}

+        def start(self):
+            """Hook to do something before importing one file."""

+        def finish(self):
+            """Hook to do something after importing one file."""

         def global_dict_hook(self, item):
             if isinstance(item.get('description', None), dict):
                 item['description'] = item['description']['data']